Super Robot Wars: Localization

-Many mecha titles included are released only in Japan and the number of titles involved within a single game make for complicated rights and licensing issues releasing it elsewhere.
-Before Super Robot Wars 30, only Original Generation games were officially released for the English market by Atlus USA.
-The titles of the games are given as Super Robot Taisen.
-The games do not have the licensing problems other games may have since only original creations not from any anime or manga series are used in the lineup, thus making it the first game in the series to be released outside of the Asian market.
-Atlus also released Super Robot Taisen OG Saga: Endless Frontier for the Nintendo DS on April 28, 2009.
+The Super Robot Wars series has historically faced considerable challenges regarding international localization as the inclusion of numerous anime and manga properties within a single installment necessitates complex rights and licensing negotiations across various copyright holders.
+Until the release of Super Robot Wars V, the only entries in the franchise officially localized for English-speaking audiences were those belonging to the Original Generation subseries; these releases, then-branded in English using the franchise's original Japanese name Super Robot Taisen, do not feature the licensed anime or manga properties found in the mainline Super Robot Wars installments.

 In early 2016, Bandai Namco have announced that Super Robot Wars OG: Moon Dwellers and Super Robot Wars V will be given an English release for the Southeastern Asian version along with a Chinese translation.
 In December 2017, Bandai Namco announced that Super Robot Wars X would be released in English for Southeast Asia market in 2018.
 In November 2018, Bandai Namco announced that Super Robot Wars T will be released in English for Southeast Asian market in 2019.
 Super Robot Wars 30 has had a global release on the Steam platform in all regions, marking the first time in about 13 years that a Super Robot Wars game was released in such a manner.